 The Eduction SDK includes reference documentation for the API.
 For more information about the SDK, see Eduction SDK Package, on page 22.

 Write a Lua Script for Post-Processing

-An Eduction post-processing task runs a Lua script.
+An Eductionpost-processing task runs a Lua script.
+Eduction passes matches into an entry function.